Relative articulation: Advanced and retracted

 Both vowels and consonants may be fronted or backed.
 In verbal description, the prefix pre- may be used to indicate fronting, especially in the terms prepalatal and prevelar.
 Otherwise phrases like "fronted u" may be used.
 For retraction, either the prefix post- may be used to indicate retraction, as above, or phrases like "retracted i" may be used.

-In English, the back vowel /u/ is farther forward than what is normally indicated by the IPA letter ‹u›.
+In most dialects of English, the back vowel /u/ is farther forward than what is normally indicated by the IPA letter ‹u›.
 This fronting may be shown explicitly, especially within a narrow transcription: [u̟].
 Whether this is as far front as the central vowel [ʉ], or somewhere between [u] and [ʉ], may need to be clarified verbally, or on a vowel diagram.

 The difference between a fronted and non-fronted consonant can be heard in the English words key [k̟ʰi] and coo [kʰu], where the /k/ in key is fronted under the influence of the front vowel /i/.
 In English, the plosive in the affricate /tʃ/, as in the word church, is farther back than an alveolar /t/ due to assimilation with the postalveolar fricative /ʃ/.
 In narrow transcription, /tʃ/ may be transcribed [t̠ʃʰ].
 In English, the /d/ in the phrase "I need that" is farther front than normal due to assimilation with the interdental consonant /ð/, and may be transcribed as [aɪ̯ ˈniːd̟ ðæt].

 Languages may have phonemes that are farther back than the nearest IPA symbol.
 For example, Polish sz is a postalveolar sibilant.
 While this is often transcribed as [ʃ], it is not domed (partially palatalized) the way a prototypical [ʃ] is.
 A more precise transcription is therefore [s̠].
 Similarly, the velar consonants in Kwakiutl are actually postvelar; that is, pronounced farther back than a prototypical velar, between velar [k] and uvular [q], and is thus transcribed [k̠].

 Officially, the IPA symbol [a] stands for the open front unrounded vowel.
 However, in most languages where it is used, [a] actually stands for the central, rather than the front vowel.
-If precision is desired, this may also be indicated with the minus sign [a̠], although a number of other transcription are also possible.
+If precision is desired, this may also be indicated with the minus sign [a̠], although a number of other transcriptions are also possible.